MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{Logical operators}

-Dafny's binary logical bitwise operators are: $\&$, $|$, and \texttt{\^}.
-Additionally, there is one unary operator, $!$, which returns the logical complement of a bit-vector type.
-While the $!$ operator is considered both conditional and logical, it is used in different contexts, one for boolean expressions and the other for bit-vectors, returning different types accordingly.
+Dafny's binary logical bitwise operators are: $\&$, $|$, and \texttt{\^}, and its single unary operator is $!$.
+While $!$ can be both conditional and logical, it is used in different contexts, either for boolean expressions or for bit-vector ones, returning different types accordingly.

 \emph{\ac{LOR}}~\cite{major2011, major2014, muJavaMethodLevelOperators, pitest, mutpy, mutmut, stryker.net, go-mutesting2} can be applied to Dafny's binary logical operators without restrictions, replacing them interchangeably.
 It cannot be applied to the unary operator as there is only one.